firoorg/firo/README.md

 If you are already familiar with Docker, then running Firo with Docker might be the the easier method for you.
 To run Firo using this method, first install [Docker](https://store.docker.com/search?type=edition&offering=community).
 After this you may continue with the following instructions.

 Please note that we currently don't support the GUI when running with Docker.
-Therefore, you can only use RPC (via HTTP or the `zcoin-cli` utility) to interact with Zcoin via this method.
+Therefore, you can only use RPC (via HTTP or the `zcoin-cli` utility) to interact with Firo via this method.

 Pull our latest official Docker image: